fbpx

 Honoring organizations in every New England state

-Historic New England annually awards grants to one small to medium-sized heritage organization in each New England state to support projects that save and share their communities’ diverse history and culture as part of telling the whole story of New England.
+Historic New England annually awards grants to one small to medium-sized history organization in each New England state to support projects that save and share their communities’ diverse history and culture as part of telling the whole story of New England.

 Herbert and Louise Whitney Fund for Community Preservation